davenisc/mail-monitor/README.md

 * add in the csv file the hostname and the ip or domain or URL where you want to monitor the ports, separate these two values by a (comma) ","

 <a href="https://ibb.co/rcg7hnx"><img src="https://i.ibb.co/4YcmLB8/csv.png" alt="csv" border="0"></a>

+For more information visit www.davenisc.com or write to + 57 321 211 98 82 or email info@davenisc.com